Hilton Birmingham Metropole: Renovations

 The Kings Suite extension was built in 1985–86.
 The car park was redesigned and the car park kiosk and walled borders were built in 1988–89.
-An extension was added in 1988–89 which now includes the executive rooms.
+An extension was added in 1988–89 which now includes executive rooms.
 The main entrance, concierge and lounge were extended and rebuilt in 1993–94.
-The swimming pool, LivingWell Health Club were constructed in 1994–95; the swimming pool was designed and built by Rydal Engineering.
-The conservatory extension to the Millers bar was built in 1998–99.
+The swimming pool and health club were constructed in 1994–95; the swimming pool was designed and built by Rydal Engineering.
+The conservatory extension was built in 1998–99.